 Customers are impatient people and they want their orders shipped swiftly and safely.
 By outsourcing this side of your business to a professional, you are saving yourself time and hassle and ensuring that customers get their orders promptly.

 Sometimes, an online user will abandon a shopping cart without completing their purchase.
 Even with website testing, it can sometimes be hard to figure out why this is happening (though it is still worth testing to see if it’s an easy fix).
 It may be that they simply ran out of time, or realized they didn’t have their credit card with them.
 Whatever the reason, it is worth setting up abandoned cart emails to remind the customer of the item in their shopping basket.
 It could be that they were planning on buying the item at a later date and forgot, in which case your email reminder could send them back to complete the purchase.
 If you don’t remind them, you will never know.
+There are many good apps on the Shopify app store that can help you send automated emails to abandoned carts.

 If you find that you’re getting a lot of users abandoning their shopping carts, then it is definitely worth looking into your website analytics and carrying out some testing to see what’s causing it.
 If your payment process is too long-winded, requires lots of form-fills or there are hidden fees that pop up at the last minute, these could be putting your customers off at the final stage.